 *Includes 2,530 MT of locally and regionally purchased commodities using Title II 202e funds.

-**Includes $1 million in vouchers for returnees in southeastern Chad, and $5 million in locally and regionally purchased commodities for Central African refugees in Cameroon, and $1 million in locally and regionally purchased commodities for CAR refugees in Republic of Congo.
+**Includes $1 million in vouchers for returnees in southeastern Chad, $5 million in locally and regionally purchased commodities for Central African refugees in Cameroon, and $1 million in locally and regionally purchased commodities for CAR refugees in Republic of Congo.

 Note: Food Security Situation information provided by the UN as of August 2014.